alex-seville/blanket/README.md

 ## Roadmap

-v1.1.1
--CommonJS support
--Disable require loader when coverage is disabled (in QUnit)
+v1.1.2
+-Performance improvements

 ## Revision History

+Apr 2-13 - 1.1.1
+CommonJS support, based on Browserify.
+Disable require loader when coverage is disabled (in QUnit).

 Mar 22-13 - 1.1.0
 Custom variable data attribute to use whatever variable you want for coverage tracking.